Welcome to South Mountain Community College!

 Attending New Student Orientation (NSO) is a great way to get connected to resources and people on campus.
 Visit the New Student Orientation for more information on sessions offered by South Mountain Community College.

-Tuition is due 10 days prior to the start date of your first class.
-If you register less than 10 days before the start date of your first class, your tuition is due the same day.
-If you do not pay the balance of your tuition and fees on time, you may risk being dropped from your classes.
+Tuition is due 20 days prior to the start of the semester.
+If you register less than 20 days before the start of the semester, your tuition is due the same day.
+If you do not pay the balance of your tuition and fees on time, you are at risk of being dropped from your classes for nonpayment.
 To check the due date of your tuition and fees, go to your Online Student Center at my.maricopa.edu.
 Explore your paying for college options below.

-You have four easy ways to pay tuition and fees
+You have three easy ways to pay tuition and fees